jro31/jethro-codes/_articles/projects/jethro-codes.md

 `fs` (short for 'file system') is a Node library.
 The `readdirSync()` function (short for 'read directory synchronously') returns the contents of the directory that you pass it.

-So `fs.readdirSync(articlesPath)` returns an array of all files and folders which are direct children to the `_articles` folder.
+So `fs.readdirSync(articlesPath)` returns an array of all files and folders which are direct children of the `_articles` folder.

 Looking back to the file tree above, that is `['my-story.md', 'projects', 'templates']`.